-Foundational for subsequent counselling courses.
+This course is foundational for subsequent counselling courses.
 Topics: the integration of psychology and theology, the study of the self, the nature of Christian counselling, approaches to Christian counselling, resources in Christian counselling.

 II.
 LEARNING OUTCOMES

 At the end of the course, students will be able to: